Ultrasound-GE Logiq E9

 During your Exam

-Ultrasound is an examination that requires continuous contact of a hand-held transducer gliding on the skins surface using a lubricant gel.
+Ultrasound is an examination that requires continuous contact of a hand-held transducer gliding on the surface of your skin using a lubricant gel.
 While you are lying on the exam table, our technologist will apply the transducer to your skin.
-After the pictures are completed, the radiologist will check them to make sure all the necessary pictures have been taken.
+After the pictures are completed, the radiologist will review the images and provide a detailed written report to your doctor.

 After your Exam

 Once your exam is complete it will take about 24-48 hours to be faxed to your doctor.
-If your doctor has access to our online PACs system results are available within 24 hours unless we are waiting on outside priors.
+If your doctor has access to our online PACs system the results are available within 24 hours, unless we are waiting on outside prior imaging.

 If your exam was ordered STAT your doctor will have results within one hour after your exam.